Nuts and Volts (film): Production

 This was the final original WB cartoon directed by Friz Freleng.
 Once the studio closed in 1963 (the same year this cartoon was made), Freleng and former producer David H. DePatie would produce cartoons for Warner Bros. from 1964 to 1967 at DePatie-Freleng Enterprises.

+Home media

+Nuts and Volts is available on the Looney Tunes Golden Collection: Volume 4 Disc 3.